 - meningitis – before the introduction of the MMR vaccine, mumps was the biggest cause of viral meningitis in children

 Rubella can cause inflammation of the brain (one in 6,000) and can affect blood clotting (one in 3,000).
 In pregnant women, it can cause miscarriage or major health problems for their babies such as blindness, deafness, heart problems or brain damage.

 What is MMR?

 MMR vaccine protects your child against measles, mumps and rubella.
 It is given to children at 13 months and again as a booster before they go to school.
-The first vaccine used to be given at 15 months but this has recently been changed to give an extra two months protection from the diseases.

 Since MMR was introduced here in 1988, the number of children catching these diseases has fallen to an all-time low.
 MMR uptake rates in Northern Ireland are the highest in the UK – nine out of 10 parents here choose to have their child immunised with MMR.

 MMR is used all over the world and has an excellent safety record.

 No. There is no evidence that MMR causes autism.

 What about single vaccines?

 Separate vaccines for measles, mumps and rubella are not recommended.
 Separating vaccines puts children at risk while they wait unnecessarily between each vaccine.
 It also means that children have to have repeat injections and are more at risk of adverse reactions at the injection site.